aashnajoshi/Django/Notes.md

 ## 2. Packages installed and their usage:
 - `pipenv`: A tool for managing virtual environments.
 - `django`: A high-level Python web framework for rapid development.
-- `razorpay`: A tool for secure Payment Gateway integration.

 - `django-debug-toolbar`: A debugging tool for Django applications.
 - `tinymce`: A rich text editor for web applications.